What are British Values?

 At Joydens Wood Junior School these values are reinforced regularly and in the following ways:

 Democracy is embedded within the life of the school.
-Our children have the opportunity to have their voices heard through our School Parliament, Pupil Voice and the ‘mini election’ of our Head Girl/Head Boy and prefects.
+Our children have the opportunity to have their voices heard through our School Parliament, Pupil Voice and the through the ‘mini election’ of our School Parliament.
 Class Expectations are agreed with the children as a class at the beginning of the year.

 The Rule of Law